terramate-io/terramate/docs/orchestration.md

 Order of execution can be explicitly declared inside the **stack** block using the fields **before** and **after**.

-Each field is a set of string paths (**set(string)**), where each string is a reference to another directory, which can be a stack or contain stacks inside.
+Each field is a set of string (**set(string)**), where each string is a path that references another directory, which can be a stack or contain stacks inside.

 The explicit order can be used in conjunction with the implicit filesystem order but have in mind that a parent stack in the filesystem can never execute after a